Dhanansayan (Dhanu) Shanmuganayagam

 Undergraduate Courses

-Course Description: Develops the students’ knowledge and appreciation for immunology and the interconnected role of multiple factors in health and disease (with a focus on infectious disease).
+Course Description: Develops the students’ knowledge and appreciation for immunology and the interconnected role of multiple factors in heath and disease (with a focus on infectious disease).

 Course Description: Develops the students’ knowledge and appreciation for the interconnectivity and the interdependence between physiological processes of the various organ systems by teaching students basic skills in animal handling, blood collection, sedation/anesthesia techniques and surgical procedures.